jplhomer/superflare/packages/superflare/docs/broadcasting.md

 However, if you'd like to get started with broadcasting events manually, you'll need to:

-- Create a [Durable Object](https://developers.cloudflare.com/workers/learning/using-durable-objects) for your application.
-Superflare will guide you through this if you've created your app with `superflare new`, but you can also [copy this reference implementation](#).
+- Export the `Channel` [Durable Object](https://developers.cloudflare.com/workers/learning/using-durable-objects) from Superflare in your `worker.ts` entrypoint.
-- Define your Durable Object in your `wrangler.json` file.
+- Define the Durable Object in your `wrangler.json` file.
 - Add a `binding` to the [`broadcast` settings](#broadcast-settings) in your `superflare.config.ts` which corresponds with the Durable Object you defined above.
 - Create a route in your framework to handle incoming WebSocket connections.
-- Export the Durable Object class from your `worker.ts` entrypoint.

 ## Broadcast Settings